yunjey/pytorch-tutorial/README.md

 --------------------------------------------------------------------------------

 This repository provides tutorial code for deep learning researchers to learn [PyTorch](https://github.com/pytorch/pytorch).
 In the tutorial, most of the models were implemented with less than 30 lines of code.
 Before starting this tutorial, it is recommended to finish [Official Pytorch Tutorial](http://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html).
-If you are also interested in generative adversarial networks, check out our recent work, [TUNIT](https://github.com/clovaai/tunit).

 <br/>